Skip to main content

 • Ask families about a special book or song that is in their home language - invite the family to share with all infants in your care setting.

-• While rocking an infant and preparing for naptime, sing their special song from their culture.
+• While rocking an infant and preparing for naptime, sing their special song from their family tradition.

 • Learn words and names for familiar objects in the infant's home language.